Takes an input point cloud and reconstructs it into an output mesh.

 Point clouds which are unable to be reconstructed, as well as non-point cloud geometries are output via the <Rejected> port.

-Specifies whether to use Simple Triangulation or Poisson reconstruction.
+Specifies whether to use Simple Triangulation, Poisson, or Marching Cubes reconstruction.
 Simple Triangulation uses a greedy algorithm to connect points into surfaces.
 Poisson reconstruction creates a closed, smooth mesh.
+Marching Cubes uses the Hoppe signed distance function to estimate the distance of each point to a surface.

 The maximum number of neighbors to consider when performing normal estimation.